 Full and complete K-ary trees are analogous to full and complete binary trees, respectively.
-Figure 6.16 shows full and complete K-ary trees for K=3.
+Figure 6.16 shows full and complete K-ary trees for K = 3.
 In practice, most applications of K-ary trees limit them to be either full or complete.

 Many of the properties of binary trees extend to K-ary trees.
 Equivalent theorems to those in Section 5.1.1 regarding the number of NULL pointers in a K-ary tree and the relationship between the number of leaves and the number of internal nodes in a K-ary tree can be derived.
-We can also store a complete K-ary tree in an array, similar to the approach shown in Section 5.3.3.
+We can also store a complete K-ary tree in an array, using simple formulas to compute a node's relations in a manner similar to that used in Section 5.3.3.